tier4/caret_doc/docs/recording/index.md

 ## Introduction

-Recording includes only two steps; building a target application from source code and executing the target application.
-After execution, you will find trace data which has recorded events captured by trace points.
+Recording includes two sub-steps at least; building a target application from source code and executing the target application.
+After execution, you will find trace data which has events data sampled by tracepoints.

-If trace data is not recorded due to any reason, you will not be able to analyze the target application as expected.
-In order to avoid it, CARET serves function to validate trace data.
+Trace data validation is necessary as the third step because any failure on recording prevents users from analyzing performance correctly.
+Trace data is not recorded correctly due to any reason if a target application is large and complicated.
+CARET serves functions to validate trace data for the step.

+CARET supports trace filter to exclude certain nodes or topics during recording.
+It is optional, but strongly recommended for analysis of a large application.

 ## Steps to record trace data with CARET